gavin-haynes-grow/poetry-bug/README.md

 ## Expected

-Poetry should run pytest.sh as if in a shell
+Poetry should run pytest.sh as if in a shell, and should print "This is ./pytest.sh"

 ## Actual

-Poetry runs `pytest` and the PYTHONPATH is wrong
+Poetry simply runs the python module `pytest`

 ## Notes